-Claude Gellée, named 'Lorraine' after his birth place, painted idealised landscapes evoking the world of classical antiquity, suffused with beautifully observed light.
+Claude Gellée, named 'Lorrain' after his birth place, in the historical region of Lorraine, painted idealised landscapes evoking the world of classical antiquity, suffused with beautifully observed light.
 He spent his long working life in Rome, producing easel paintings for wealthy and influential patrons.
 The details in his carefully structured compositions were based on studies and sketches made directly from nature in the Roman countryside.
 In the eighteenth century his paintings were purchased enthusiastically by British aristocrats on the Grand Tour and influenced the garden designs of their country houses.
 They also inspired British landscape painters including Richard Wilson, Turner and Constable.